 This is also a paid subscription, but if you sign up for a free teacher account, you can access all of the General Inquiry labs, PLUS one of the physical, life or Earth science labs to use with your students.
 This makes it a great option for your students, even if you don’t purchase the subscription.

 If you are using Claims, Evidence, and Reason in the classroom, you will love these virtual lab simulations!
 Each lab ends with a C-E-R paragraph that breaks down how to use the data to support your claim.
+Plus, many of the labs include AUTOMATIC scoring of the CER!
 I don’t think it could get much better! 🙂

 These are seriously cool and I wish they offered more than 6 choices.

 During our energy unit, I love to use the Wind Energy interactive.
 Students design, build, and test wind turbines as they try to power 400 homes for the cheapest price.